-If you do not stay on top of these simple tasks, your sales pipeline will be clogged up, deals will get lost, and everything will end up being incomplete and disorganized.
-The results of a recent SBO survey reveal the positive impact that sales pipeline software is making.
+If you do not stay on top of these simple tasks, your sales pipeline will be clogged up, deals will get lost, and everything will be incomplete and disorganized.
+A recent SBO survey results reveal the positive impact of sales pipeline software.
 50% of small business owners who invested in sales pipeline software said it helped generate more leads, 36% said it helped improve customer service, and 26% said it streamlined the sales process.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.